Probing Anisotropic Cosmic Birefringence with Foreground-Marginalised SPT B-mode Likelihoods: Anisotropic Birefringence

 \subsection{Results}

 We now report constraints placed by SPT data on the amplitude parameters $\rgw{},\Alens{},\Acb{}$.
-We focus on the analysis of the new SPT-3G data in this work.
-Results for the SPTpol data have already been reported \citep{namikawa24, lonappan25} and we only use these a comparison point when appropriate.
+Results for the SPTpol data have already been reported \citep{namikawa24, lonappan25} and we find consistent results with these works.\footnote{Using the same \planck{}-based prior on \Alens{} as \citet{namikawa24, lonappan25}, we report 95\% upper limits on $10^4 \times \Acb{}$ of $1.70$ $1.62$, $1.64$ for the multi-frequency likelihood with the original foreground model, the multi-frequency likelihood with the updated radio galaxy model, and the lite likelihood.
+These numbers match the literature results to within $15\%$.
+As noted in \S\ref{sec:lite_pol} the radio galaxy model leads to a small shift in \Alens{}, which due to the degeneracy of this parameter with \Acb{} is also reflected by a small change to the upper limit on \Acb{}.} We therefore focus on the analysis of the new SPT-3G data here and only use the SPTpol results a comparison point when appropriate.
 Using the SPT-3G D1 \BB{} lite likelihood we report

 We show the marginalised posterior distribution for $\Acb{}$ in \cref{fig:cb_1d}.

 In contrast to the SPTpol data, the SPT-3G data appear to be able to constrain $\Acb{}$ reasonably well without a prior on $\Alens$.
 The correlation between these two parameters drops from $\rho(\Alens,\Acb)=-0.93$ for SPTpol to $\rho(\Alens,\Acb)=-0.59$ for SPT-3G.
 However, this is due to the prior boundary at $\Acb{}=0$.
 We expect $\Acb{}>0$ as on the relevant scales this parameter is proportional the amplitude of the auto power spectrum of the rotation field (see \cref{eq:acb_def} above and Eq.
 16 in~\citet{namikawa24}).
 However, it is interesting to explore the unphysical scenario of $\Acb<0$ in this case to better understand the constraints placed by the data; when allowing for $\Acb<0$, the SPT-3G posterior widens to $10^{4}\sigma(\Acb{})=0.94\radsq{}$, such that the $95\%$ confidence region now spans $3.7\times10^{-4} \radsq{}$ in \Acb{} (compared to the upper limit of $1.2\times10^{-4} \radsq{}$ before).
 Similarly, the $\Alens{}$ posterior widens by about $70\%$ to $\sigma(\Alens{})=0.31$ and the correlation coefficient now is $\rho(\Alens,\Acb)=-0.87$.
 Though the SPT-3G data are binned more finely and hence have some sensitivity to the oscillations induced by the cosmic birefringence effect, their coverage in multipole space remains limited.
 The SPTpol data on the other hand have a large coverage in multipole space, but the oscillations average out across the broad band power bins.
 As a consequence, both data sets constrain bands in the $\Acb{}$-$\Alens{}$ plane as illustrated in \cref{fig:alens_prior}.
 An external prior on \Alens{} can break this degeneracy.